Adam Zampa: Youth career

-Domestic career (2010–2016)
+Domestic career

-In New South Wales (2010–2013)
+New South Wales

 As a result of Zampa's youth career for Australia, he was given a rookie contract with New South Wales in 2010, but he did not get any opportunities to prove himself at state-level because New South Wales also had a number of other successful spin bowlers, such as Nathan Hauritz, Steve O'Keefe and Steve Smith.
 He did get another opportunity to represent Australia before his first-class debut, playing in the 2011 Hong Kong Cricket Sixes.

 Zampa made his first-class debut for New South Wales in the 2012–13 Sheffield Shield season against Queensland.
 He took five wickets in a three-wicket win.
 Despite not having a contract with a Big Bash League team until a week before BBL|02 began, he played for the Sydney Thunder and was highly rated by Trevor Hohns.
 He finished the season having played three first-class matches, taking ten wickets at an average of 23 runs per wicket.

-In South Australia (2013–2016)
+South Australia

 After the season he accepted an offer to play for South Australia, in both first-class and one-day matches and for South Australia's Twenty20 team, the Adelaide Strikers.
 He was tempted by the guaranteed starts he would get in South Australia's team as they had just lost Test spinner Nathan Lyon to New South Wales.
 During the 2013 winter, he spent three months training at the Centre of Excellence before joining the South Australian squad for the 2013–14 season.
-The move to South Australia proved a useful one for progressing Zampa's career as he had the opportunity to work with experienced South African spinner Johan Botha, who was the captain of the South Australian side at the time of his move.
+The move to South Australia proved a useful one for progressing Zampa's career as he had the opportunity to work with experienced South African spinner Johan Botha, who was the captain of the South Australian team at the time of his move.

 Zampa had an impressive performance in the 2014–15 Matador BBQs One-Day Cup, getting on a hat-trick and taking overall figures of 4/18 despite South Australia losing the match to Western Australia.
-In 2015, Zampa signed on for the Redbacks for two more seasons, but in order to get more experience, he changed Twenty20 sides to the Melbourne Stars, where he would have the opportunity to play alongside international stars Michael Clarke and Kevin Pietersen.
+In 2015, Zampa signed on for the Redbacks for two more seasons, but in order to get more experience, he changed Twenty20 teams to the Melbourne Stars, where he would have the opportunity to play alongside international stars Michael Clarke and Kevin Pietersen.

 The 2015–16 summer was the most successful of Zampa's career to that point.
 He impressed in both List A cricket and Twenty20 cricket, and in 2016, was included in Australia's squad for both One Day Internationals and Twenty20 Internationals, but he struggled in first-class cricket.
 In the 2015–16 Matador BBQs One-Day Cup, he recorded figures of 4/48 against Cricket Australia XI to help take South Australia into the tournament's elimination final.
 In BBL|05, he was part of an unusual dismissal, running out Peter Nevill with his nose.

+Return to New South Wales

+Zampa returned to New South Wales ahead of the 2020-21 season, after seven seasons in South Australia.